GreenMoonMoon/renderer_in_go/log.md

 I understand how rotations matrices work.
 The next thing should be quaternion.

 # log 17/06/16
 I almost finished the scratchapixel geometry lessons.
 I've made a small rotation animation to test my knowledge so far.
+I also added the Sperical coordinate functions and stuctures.

+# log 18/06/16